pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 ...and since programmers think the first item in any list is at Position Zero, this means...

 ...any programmer would say "The element at position 0 is 15, so we'll multiply it by $$\mathrm{x}^0$$.
 The element at position 1 is 2, so we'll multiply it by $$\mathrm{x}^1$$.
 The element at position 2 is 2, so we'll multiply it by $$\mathrm{x}^1$$.
 And so on."

+### Simple Wasn't Simple Enough

+Remember how I earlier gave a "simple" description of a polynomial as "numbers, plus some amount of x values, plus some kind of higher exponents (optional) of x"?
+Well, technically speaking, the "numbers" part is really "numbers * $$\mathrm{x}^0$$" and the "some amount of x values" is really "some number * $$\mathrm{x}^1$$".
+Which means a polynomial is really nothing but "number * x-raised-to-some-exponent plus number * x-raised-to-that-exponent-plus-one" and so on.
+Which is harder to say, maybe, but is obviously simpler -- since in a sense, you're just adding up a list of things, and everything in that list is just a number times x raised to an exponent that also happens to be that x term's position in the list!

 This is a really lean and elegant way to describe a complicated thing more simply.